 So, to clarify:

-- Proof of Work requires ALL of its miners to attempt to solve a really complex sum, with the winner determined by the person who has the most powerful/quantity of hardware devices.
+- Proof of Work requires ALL of its miners to attempt to solve a complex sum, with the winner determined by the person who has the most powerful/quantity of hardware devices.

 The most important theory supporting the Proof of Stake consensus mechanism is that those who stake are going to want to help keep the network secure by doing things correctly.
 If a forger attempted to hack the network or process malicious transactions, then they would lose their entire stake.